mmarica/php-display-table/README.md

 ## Requirements

-The following versions of PHP are supported by this version.
+The following versions of PHP are supported:

 + PHP 5.6
 + PHP 7.0